I get a lot of request from a lot of people who see my works and

 - Do take Microsoft Certifications without cheating.
 You will

-learn a lot. - Write articles & blogs.
+- Write articles & blogs.
 Share everything you learn.
 Someone

 out there will benefit from it someday.
 Don’t hesitate thinking